2021 School Board Survey

 valuing the sacredness of human life.

-Violations of life include first abortion, fetal plundering and euthanasia,
+Threats to life include first abortion, fetal plundering and euthanasia,

 moral degradation, persistent poverty,